Substance Misuse: Signs and Risks

 Anyone can be at risk for addiction, but some people have a higher risk.
 People with a family history of addiction are more likely to misuse drugs and alcohol.
 Substance misuse has a genetic link.

-People with mental health disorders like anxiety or depression also have a greater risk.
+People with mental health issues like anxiety or depression also have a greater risk.
 Many use drugs to cope.

-Certain situations can also play a role in driving drug and alcohol use, including:
+Certain situations can also play a role in driving drug and alcohol use, such as:

 • Peer pressure.
 Many people, especially young people, can be pressured by friends or family members to use drugs.